pierrefdz/stable_signature/README.md

 #### Data

-The paper uses a filtered [COCO](https://cocodataset.org/) dataset to fine-tune the LDM decoder.
+The paper uses the [COCO](https://cocodataset.org/) dataset to fine-tune the LDM decoder (we filtered images containing people).
 All you need is around 500 images for training (preferably over 256x256).

 #### Watermark models